At Benenden Village Hall

 The day will focus on English and European furniture of the period 1660 to 1760 and will be divided into three sessions.
 Firstly from joiner to cabinet making, secondly East meets West from Baroque to Rococo and finally Georgian furniture.

-The last Special Interest Day on 9 Apr 2019
+Special Interest Day on 9 Apr 2019

 The Honourable East India Company & East-West Trade: Chintz, Chinese Export and Chinoiserie, 1600 – 1800